xonde/DevOps-Course-Workshop-Module-13-Learners/README.md

 ## Investigate and fix

-The log stream should now contain the response from the finance package.
+The log stream should now contain the response from the finance package - look for a line containing "Response from endpoint".
 This still isn't quite enough information to fix the problem.
 Add more logging for relevant information as above.
 You could look at the database, but you shouldn't need to.
 In real world scenarios you would often not have access to the live database.

 <details><summary>Hint</summary>

-When logging outgoing API requests, you probably want to log what request you're making - in this case the most important info is in the `payload` dictionary).
+When logging outgoing API requests, you probably want to log what request you're making - in this case the most important info is the date in the `payload` dictionary).

-Make sure you read the whole date string from your logged message.
+Look at the whole date string from your logged message.
 The part at the end is a timezone.

 </details>